Jarmos-san/jarmos.dev/_blog/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 can read it at:
 [Google Serverless Infrastructure: A Primer on GCP & Serverless Computing](../posts/google-serverless-infrastructure-what-are-the-differences).

-Until then cheers & happy developing!🥂
+Until then cheers & happy developing! :clinking_beer_mugs:

 <!-- !
 Reference Links -->